ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 # Operational Considerations

-The DAP-Taskprv provisioning mechanism is designed so that the Aggregators do not need to store individual task configurations long-term.
+The DAP-Taskprov provisioning mechanism is designed so that the Aggregators do not need to store individual task configurations long-term.
 Because the task configuration is advertised in each request in the upload, aggregation, and collection flows, the process of opting-in and deriving the task ID and VDAF